ktmbiome-niaid/16S-data-processing/README.md

 Thanks for joining us!

-This training was developed by the Bioinformatics and Computational Biology Branch at NIH/NIAID.
+This training was developed by the Bioinformatics and Computational Biosciences Branch at NIH/NIAID.